-The 4th annual Symposium on Computational Fabrication brings together experts from academia and industry who develop and use computational tools for the creation of physical things.
+The 4th annual ACM Symposium on Computational Fabrication brings together experts from academia and industry who develop and use computational tools for the creation of physical things.
 The meeting exists to provide a venue for participants to discuss cutting-edge results and build cross-domain collaborations and connections.

 Attendees and presenters come from backgrounds including architecture, computer science, mechanical engineering, human-computer interaction, biology, materials science, robotics, and applied math.